-While these explanations may sound reasonable, there are other aspects and statistics relating to doctors’ roles in the opioid crisis that raise more questions.
+While these explanations may sound reasonable, other aspects and statistics related to doctors’ roles in the opioid crisis raise more questions.

 The 2019 AP-NORC poll found that a majority of Americans (63 percent) placed blame on the pharmaceutical companies for the opioid epidemic.
-According to a 2019 poll from National Public Radio (NPR), about 70 percent of respondents feel that pharmaceutical companies should cover the cost of addiction treatment as well as the costs for the drug naloxone, which is used to revive individuals after an opioid overdose.
+According to a 2019 poll from National Public Radio (NPR), about 70 percent of respondents think pharmaceutical companies should cover the costs of addiction treatment and naloxone, a drug used to revive individuals after an opioid overdose.

 There is further evidence of the pharmaceutical company’s role in the opioid epidemic.

 There is overwhelming evidence that drug companies, particularly Purdue Pharma, repeatedly and knowingly lied to doctors, patients, and the public about the dangers of their most profitable drugs to boost sales, even as it became clear that a deadly epidemic was underway.
 Because of this, it’s hard not to conclude that these pharmaceutical companies are perhaps more to blame than anyone for today’s deadly opioid epidemic.